dasaria/CSx278-2018-Asgn-5-Dasari/README.md

 - Absolutely!
 That would be so helpful!
 - I guess, but it is not that important to me.
 - Absolutely!
 That would be nice.

+# Requirements
+## Goals
+MunchQuest will be a messaging-based system, facilitating communication between Munchie Mart administrators, employees, and consumers.
+The purpose of MunchQuest is to improve Munchie Mart consumer interactions to make them more efficient and enjoyable.
+As such, this project aims to solve three specific issues: when a desired product is out-of-stock, when a desired product is not carried, and when a Munchie Mart’s hours are unknown.
+With the use of MunchQuest, consumers (mostly students) will be able to figure out if a product is available before going to a Munchie Mart, and to request a product if it is not carried.
+They will also be able to request the Munchie Mart’s hours.
+This project will allow students to figure out food options before they enter a Munchie Mart, which will not only increase consumer satisfaction, but decrease any unnecessary traffic in the Munchie Mart.

+## User Personas
+* Mac Annie Callee
+  - Occupation: Junior Student in Engineering
+  - Age: 20
+  - Gender: F
+  - Location: Towers
+  - Meal Plan: 8 Meals/Week
+  - Objective: To find gluten free food on campus and Munchie Marts
+* Harry Oliver Danson
+  - Occupation: Freshman Student in Peabody
+  - Age: 18
+  - Gender: M
+  - Location: Commons
+  - Meal Plan: 21 Meals/Week
+  - Objective: To best use all of given meal swipes to not waste money
+* Syka Lojee
+  - Occupation: Senior Student in A&S
+  - Age: 22
+  - Gender: F
+  - Location: Highland
+  - Meal Plan: Flex Meals Only
+  - Objective: To get quick meals and find specific foods
+* Min Chi Mart
+  - Occupation: Vanderbilt Dining Worker
+  - Age: 42
+  - Gender: M
+  - Location: Branscomb/Rand
+  - Meal Plan: N/A
+  - Objective: Answer all requests and do job well

+## User Stories
+* As a Munchie Mart consumer with dietary restrictions, I want to know if my allergen-friendly food is in stock at the Towers Munchie Mart, so that I can go somewhere else if I need to.
+* As a Munchie Mart consumer with 21 meal swipes a week, I want to know when Munchie Marts are open, so that I can use all of my meal swipes.
+* As a Munchie Mart consumer with no meal plan, I want to know if a specific entrée is in the Highland Munchie Mart, so that I can order food otherwise.
+* As a Munchie Mart employee, I want to have not be overwhelmed by questions but still answer student requests.
+* As a Munchie Mart administrator, I want to understand what requests students have to best serve the consumer population.

+## Overview
+1. Admin
+  * Requests
+   - Possible call: “requests”
+•	Gets all item requests sent to all Munchie Marts, sends this information to administrator, and clears it from system storage o	Employee
+	Checkin
+•	Possible call: “checkin Branscomb”
+•	Registers employee’s phone number as employee currently working at specific Munchie Mart 	Checkout
+•	Possible call: “checkout Highland”
+•	Unregisters employee’s phone number from being the current employee at a specific Munchie Mart 	Questions
+•	Possible call: “question”
+•	Sends a text back with the oldest question asked
+	Answer
+•	Possible call: “answer available Personalized Message”
+•	Sends a text with answer to whoever asked the oldest question asked o	Consumer
+	Find
+•	Possible call: “find Towers Annie’s Mac and Cheese”
+•	Sends notification to employee, but also stores in questions that have been asked for that Munchie Mart 	Cancel
+•	Possible call: “cancel”
+•	deletes last question asked by user
+	Request
+•	Possible call: “request Commons Rocket Subs”
+•	Adds requested item or message to storage of requests for that Munchie mart

+# Development Approach